 - Valid clock synchronization: The internal time of the sensor must be synchronized periodically.
-The sync interval, sync expiration timeout, and sync service option are all configurable. - Valid almanac: The almanac in the sensor must be kept up-to-date.
-The update check period and update request UL interval are configurable. - Assist coordinates: These help the resolver with an initial estimate of the sensor's location.
+This is managed by LoRa Cloud. - Valid almanac: The almanac in the sensor must be kept up to date.
+This is managed by LoRa Cloud. - Assist coordinates: These help the resolver with an initial estimate of the sensor's location.
 These can be configured specifically by the user if desired, but the SW will automatically communicate with LoRa cloud to obtain assist coordinates upon startup if none are defined.